-This is somewhat of a questionable statistic, but supposedly, taking the earliest time slot available yields better results because interviewers are more likely to be alert with a clearer mind.
+PRO TIP: Some say that taking the earliest time slot available yields better results because interviewers are more likely to be alert with a clearer mind.
 I personally have always chosen whichever time slot fits my schedule best, so I wouldn't put a lot of pressure on this topic.

 Phone Screening Interview